The Smashing Pumpkins: Adore, departure of Wretzky, Machina, and breakup: 1998–2000

 After the release of Mellon Collie, the Pumpkins contributed many songs to various compilations.
 Released in early 1997, the song "Eye", which appeared on the soundtrack to David Lynch's Lost Highway, relied almost exclusively on electronic instruments and signaled a drastic shift from the Pumpkins' previous musical styles.
 At the time, Corgan stated his "idea [was] to reconfigure the focus and get away from the classic guitars-bass-drum rock format."
-Later that year, the group contributed "The End Is the Beginning Is the End" to the soundtrack for the film Batman & Robin.
+Later that year, the group contributed "The Beginning Is the End Is the Beginning" to the soundtrack for the film Batman & Robin.
 With Matt Walker on drums, the song featured a heavy sound similar to "Bullet with Butterfly Wings" while still having strong electronic influences.
 The song later won the 1998 Grammy for Best Hard Rock Performance.
 Though Corgan announced that the song represented the sound people could expect from the band in the future, the band's next album would feature few guitar-driven songs.

 Recorded following the death of Corgan's mother and his divorce, 1998's Adore represented a significant change of style from the Pumpkins' previous guitar-based rock, veering into electronica.
 The record, cut with assistance from drum machines and studio drummers including Matt Walker, was infused with a darker aesthetic than much of the band's earlier work.
 The group also modified its public image, shedding its alternative rock look for a more subdued appearance.
 Although Adore received favorable reviews and was nominated for Best Alternative Performance at the Grammy Awards, the album had only sold about 830,000 copies in the United States by the end of the year.
 The album nonetheless debuted at number 2 on the Billboard 200 and sold three times as many copies overseas.
 The band began a seventeen-date, fifteen-city charity North American tour in support of Adore.
 At each stop on the tour, the band donated 100 percent of ticket sales to a local charity organization.
 The tour's expenses were entirely funded out of the band's own pockets.
 All told, the band donated over to charity as a result of the tour.
 On October 31, 1998, during Halloween, the band opened for Kiss at Dodger Stadium in Los Angeles, dressed in costume as the Beatles.